 Singing requires active focus on the breath.
 Long recognized among practitioners of eastern medicine, deep breathing is proven to decrease stress levels and promote relaxation.
 Exercises in the application were designed to ease users into singing and to encourage mindful breathing by prompting users to sing one note at a time.

 After conducting interviews and a survey, I proceeded to create sketches, wireframes, as well as an InVision prototype – taking cues from the language learning app Duolingo as a particularly well-designed and research-based educational program.
-A quick round of follow-up usability testing with interview participants generated insights that were easily accommodated.
+A quick round of follow-up usability testing generated insights that were easily accommodated.
 A few examples:

 • "I can't see what that is.
 These buttons are tiny!" led to larger home screen icons

 • "It would be nice if the feedback was tied to the actual content" led to repetition of each exercise’s answer